Juanfeva12/Capstone/README.md

 See [docs/reflection.md](docs/reflection.md).

-## Demo video

-A demo video was not submitted.
-The GitHub Pages site includes the live Wokwi link, architecture, screenshots, timing evidence, fault-injection explanation, and full documentation.
-This omission may reduce the score assigned to the video portion of the rubric.

 ## AI assistance disclosure

-ChatGPT was used to help organize the final repository, create the static portfolio page, review the capstone documentation, and make a minimal addition that prints existing WCET counters.
+ChatGPT was used to help organize the final repository, review the capstone documentation, and make a minimal addition that prints existing WCET counters.
 The original App 3 interrupt, notification, semaphore, load-task, and measurement design was preserved.
 All reported timing values came from the user's Wokwi runs or existing App 3 evidence; unrecorded WCET values were not invented.

 ## License